 Adding Extra Work to a Packed Schedule

 I know some of you might be like me and see wonderful ideas like this and think, "That looks amazing, but I'm pressed for time to get everything done as it is!"
 While the product says you can learn up to 50 elements in an hour, we decided to take it a bit slower and add this to our family morning time.

 Each morning we would tackle ten elements, sometimes fifteen when we got really excited to hear the next part of the story.
 This took about twenty minutes.
 The whole family joined in on the fun, and we would take time to tell the story one element at a time around the table.
 Amazingly everyone enjoyed the learning!
 My nine year old always loves when she can be included in the learning and succeed.
 She's rocking memorizing the periodic table.

 Resources Available to Memorize the Periodic Table

 The cool thing is that if you're just looking to learn a little bit, Mr. Buchanan gives you the story for the first 20 elements for FREE here!

 If you or one of your children shares my secret nerdy desire to learn the whole thing, the full resource is incredible!
 Not only can you learn the entire periodic table, but you also get a load of extra resources that make reviewing and retaining the information painless.
 This resource includes:

-- Extended videos to help you learn the atomic numbers
+- BONUS videos to help you recall the atomic numbers

-- A guide to memorize the chemical symbols
+- BONUS guide on how to memorize the chemical symbols